dart-lang/language/resources/type-system/flow-analysis.md

           satisfies `written <: T`._
         - _`written = T` and `T` is a subtype of `x`'s declared type, therefore `written <: declared`._
-    - Then `VM = VariableModel(declared, promotionChain'', tested, true, false,
+    - Then `PM = PromotionModel(declared, promotionChain'', tested, true, false,
       captured)`.

 - `stripParens(E1)`, where `E1` is an expression, is the result of stripping